MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles-csh.md

 ## Knowledge base search control powered by Relevance search

-Knowledge base search in the Customer Service Hub now comes with an improved search functionality.
-The knowledge base search is now enabled to use Relevance search mechanism in the knowledge base search control area, in addition to the global search area where the Relevance search mechanism was already enabled.
+Knowledge base search in the Customer Service Hub comes with improved search functionality.
+The knowledge base search is enabled to use Relevance search mechanism in the knowledge base search control area, in addition to the global search area where the Relevance search mechanism was already enabled.

 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [How Relevance Search works](https://docs.microsoft.com/power-platform/admin/configure-relevance-search-organization)